 "From these and other statements it is seen that in suggesting the thought that these minute forms of life are etiological factors in even some of the phases of acneform diseases, I shall be but little in accord with the highest authorities.
 In antagonism to these views, I may say that the results of my observations appear to indicate a close relationship of the parasites with the diseased condition."

 Demodex Folliculorum in Diseased Conditions of the Human Face

 Proceedings of the American Society of Microscopists, Vol. 8, 1886, page 123, Published by: Wiley-Blackwell

 Demodectic Rosacea is also known as, Demodex Dermatitis, Demodecidosis, Demodex Folliculorum, Demodicidosis, Demodicosis, Pityriasis Folliculorum, Rosacea-like Demodicidosis , Unilateral rosacea, Unilateral Demodicidosis, Unitaleral Demodex sp. folliculitis , and possibly other names for this variant of rosacea.

 "Granulomatous rosacea is a rare chronic inflammatory skin disease with an unknown origin.
 The role of Demodex follicularum in its pathogenesis is currently proved."

 For a comprehensive article on demodectic rosacea and why it is considered a rosacea variant click here.

 Dr. Leyda Bowes discusses demodectic rosacea (demodicosis) in this short video:

-If your dermatologist dismisses demodectic rosacea you might refer him to this page, the Demodex Mite Videos available for viewing as well as this comprehensive article and comprehensive list of medical papers on this subject.
+If your dermatologist dismisses demodectic rosacea you might refer to this page, the Demodex Mite Videos available for viewing as well as this comprehensive article and comprehensive list of medical papers on this subject.
 Also we have an extensive category on demodectic rosacea in our member forum here: